faasm/faasm/README.md

 ## Acknowledgements

-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 825184 (CloudButton), the UK Engineering and Physical Sciences Research Council (EPSRC) award 1973141, and a gift from Intel Corporation under the TFaaS project.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreements No 825184 (CloudButton), No 101086248 (CloudStars), and No 101092646 (CloudSKin), the UK Engineering and Physical Sciences Research Council (EPSRC) award 1973141, and a gift from Intel Corporation under the TFaaS project.